Terriao/OpenJND/README.md

 > **Cognitive-inspired** · free-energy principle · ordered vs. disordered split
 > 🔗 Subproject: <https://github.com/Terriao/OpenJND/tree/main/Wu%20et%20al%20%28TMM%29>

 A conceptually distinct entry in the catalogue.
 Drawing on the free-energy framework from theoretical neuroscience, the HVS is modelled as attempting to *predict* the orderly content of an image; whatever cannot be predicted is **disordered** content that the eye tolerates much more freely.
-An **autoregressive predictor** over an 11×11 neighbourhood fits the image, the residual is treated as disorder, and JND is computed separately for ordered and disordered components, then combined via NAMM.
+A non-local-means reconstruction over a 21×21 search window with adaptive smoothing supplies the predicted image; the absolute residual is the free-energy map, and JND is computed separately for ordered and disordered branches, then combined via NAMM (twice).

 Behaviour: substantially elevated JND in disordered regions (foliage, fabric, noise), while ordered regions stay conservative.
 Currently MATLAB-only in this repository (see directory `Wu et al (TMM)`).